ilizin/pippo-code/README.md

 * [Missing integer](./src/site/MissingInteger.md)
 * [Odd occurrences in array](./src/site/OddOccurrencesInArray.md)

-In some cases I provide more than one solution, the easy one and the smarter, and the `@Silly` annotation marks the method that implement the easy algorithm.
+In some cases I provide more than one solution, the easy one and the smarter/faster, and the `@Silly` annotation marks the method that implement the easy algorithm.

 ## 💾 Installation